rahulgkatre/zirconium/README.md

 This library is to be interfaced with [Tesseract](https://github.com/rahulgkatre/tesseract) and be used as an intermediate representation for compiling tensor graphs.

+Check out `demo.zig` to see how it works.

 ## Core Principles

 ### Verification During Compilation